NoAltF4Dan/Videoflix_Backend/README.md

 ## ✨ Technologies
 The following technologies are used in the project:

-- Django: Python web framework for rapid development and clean design.
-It provides a robust foundation for the API, authentication, and database management.

 - Django REST Framework (DRF): Enables the creation of RESTful APIs with Django, including serialization and authentication.

-- djangorestframework-simplejwt: Implements JWT-based authentication with cookie support for secure and stateless user sessions.
+- DRF-simplejwt: Implements JWT-based authentication with cookie support for secure and stateless user sessions.

 - django-redis: Provides Redis as a cache backend for Django, enabling efficient caching and session management.